bsmith89/strain-corr/doc/manuscript/manuscript.md

 Fig. 4F).
-This supports our interpretation of StrainPGC–enabled gene co-occurrence clustering across genomes as evidence of related biochemical function or linked transmission, which may help to generate testable hypotheses about relationships between genes in a species’ pangenome.
+This supports our interpretation of StrainPGC–enabled gene co-occurrence clustering across genomes as evidence of related biochemical function or linked transmission, which may help to generate testable hypotheses about relationships between genes in a species' pangenome.

 Overall, large surveys of gene content estimated by StrainPGC have the